Fire Hydrant Maintenance Program

 - Air sputtering from the faucet

-If you experience discoloration or a slight distaste in your tap water as a result of hydrant testing, please take the following steps:
+If you notice discoloration or a slight distaste in your tap water from hydrant testing, please take the following steps:

 - Avoid washing light colored laundry until the water clears.
 If you notice staining, rewash with a cold water detergent and do NOT use bleach — it can set stains when clothes are dried.